 SC order on commissioning of women enabling, will give clarity moving forward: Army chief

-Army Chief General M M Naravane on Thursday said the force has been championing gender equality and the Supreme Court order granting permanent commission to women officers will give it a lot of clarity moving forward.
+Army Chief General M M Naravane on Thursday said a roadmap has been prepared to implement the Supreme Court's judgement to grant permanent commission to women officers, asserting that the force does not discriminate against any soldier.
 The Supreme Court on Monday had directed that women officers in the Army be granted permanent commission and command postings.

 Speaking on the situation in Jammu and Kashmir, Gen Naravane said terror incidents have seen a downturn and the Army is maintaining pressure on terror groups.
 There is an external dimension to the decrease in cross-border terrorism, he said, in oblique reference to the ongoing Financial Action Task Force (FATF) plenary.